 Bounding boxes

 Bounding boxes are essentially rectangles used for object detection and tracking (of vehicles, for example) in computer vision.
-They frame their target and are helpful in allocating a specific class to the target object.
-Without bounding boxes, it would be harder for the AI drone to catch the desired object in an image and associate it with what they were originally taught.
+Bounding boxes frame their target and are helpful in allocating a specific class to the target object.
+Without it, AI drones would have a more difficult time catching the desired object in an image and associating it with what they were originally taught.

 AI drones fueling more industries

-Many sectors resort to drones to get more work done in a shorter period of time.
-Here are some examples of industries that lean towards AI drone applications:
+Many sectors resort to computer drones to get more work done in a shorter period of time.
+Here are some examples of industries that lean toward AI drone applications:

 Construction

-Drones are being used in the construction industry for surveying, project closeout, and inspection purposes, as they have downward-facing, sometimes even front-facing sensors and the ability to capture a large amount of aerial data in a short period of time.
+Drones are being used in the construction industry for surveying, project closeout, and inspection purposes, as they have downward-facing, sometimes even front-facing sensors and can quickly capture large amounts of aerial data.
 Images and videos that are captured by drones can be used to track the construction of a building and provide timely updates.
 Another beneficial aspect of having AI drones in construction companies is their ability to map and examine the landscape of a building in a matter of a few short minutes.
 The same operation would take days to finish if only humans were involved.

 Power transmission line tracking

-Red Eléctrica, the sole transmission agent and operator (TSO) of the Spanish electricity system, tracks kilometers of high-voltage power transmission lines across the border and detects whenever those are blocked by obstacles, such as trees.
+Red Eléctrica, the sole transmission agent and operator (TSO) of the Spanish electricity system, tracks kilometers of high-voltage power transmission lines across the border and detects them whenever they are blocked by obstacles, such as trees.
 To guarantee the correct functioning of the electricity system, it has to be continually free from potential hazards.
-AI-enabled drones became the most optimal solution to the problem.
+AI-enabled drones have become the most optimal solution to the problem.

 Farming